I have been using computers since 1984. HubPages helps me keep up with Internet evolution, be widely heard and make my work lucrative.

 How to Construct a Title for Best Search Results

-By the way, notice which words are in Caps in the title.
+Notice which words are in Caps in the title.
 Do NOT capitalize every word in your title.
 You can check title and headline (subtitles) capitalization online with Capitalize My Title with a couple of clicks.

 So what were the results of the expanded title?

-By adding "Gravity Inversion", I increased the chance of this article being searched for by more key phrases than just “Hanging Upside Down.
+By adding "Gravity Inversion", I increased the chance of this article being searched for by more key phrases than just “Hanging Upside Down".

 For my new title, the following additional keywords were used: